AdibAFC/IP_MamaJaba/README.md

 ### For Drivers
 1. **Register/Log In:**
-   - Navigate to the login page at `http://localhost/IP_MamaJaba/login.php`.
+   - Navigate to the login page.
    - If you are a new driver, click on "Sign Up" to create an account.
 Provide necessary driver details and submit the form.
    - Existing drivers can log in using their credentials.